Ogden High School: Renovations

 The main parking lots and the ceramics building were demolished in the summer of 2007.
 New parking lots for faculty and visitors were built on the north end facing 28th Street, and the south end in the former 29th Street corridor.
 A commons area is being constructed on the site of the old parking lot.

 The original OHS cafeteria closed in March 2008 for an expansion/remodeling project.

 Renovations of the school include removing asbestos, building a gym complex and science labs, and restoring the auditorium and the rotunda areas.
 Construction of a new state-of-the-art gym/athletic complex has been completed and the pool was refurbished to become an eight-lane competition pool which was slated to reopen in winter 2014.

-Further changes are taking place at the high school in order to better accommodate the three smaller learning communities.